-Years 8-10 Ages 12 to 14 Expected Average Ability Level - 5 or above.
-Excludes Special & Independent Schools.
-KS3 tests were made noncompulsory in 2005/06, therefore the results from then onwards refer to Assessments.
+Years 8-10 Ages 12 to 14 Excludes Special & Independent Schools.
+KS3 tests were made non-compulsory in 2005/06, therefore the results from then onwards refer to Assessments.

-The Story Behind the Trends- Belfast has been consistently higher than the NI average and Castlereagh consistently below, until June 12.
-This chart represents those children achieving higher than the expected Level 5.
+The Story Behind the Trends - Belfast has been consistently higher than the NI average and Castlereagh consistently below, until June 12.
+Please Note: Due to a different assessment procedure information is only available at Level 5 or above.
+Level 6's are contained within the Level 5 or above information for June 2013.
+(See Page 57).